simonsobs/sotodlib/docs/site_pipeline.rst

 imprinter
 ----------

 This script is designed to help with the bookbinding.
-It will search a give level 2 G3tSmurf database for observations that overlap in time.
+It will search a given Level 2 G3tSmurf database for observations that overlap in time.
 The different optional arguments will let us pass information from something like the sorunlib database to further filter the observations.